happyandslow/happyandslow.github.io/_posts/2025-04-25-incremental.md

 Blue/red boxes highlight direct facts.
 The yellow box shows the final reasoning step.
 The model first extracts two key facts before comparison—following the "bridge entity and comparison" pattern in [2WikiMultiHopQA](https://aclanthology.org/2020.coling-main.580.pdf).
 The blue and red boxes both show higher attention scores compared to other sentences in the prompt (except for the question).

-I also noticed that in general, sentence that contains numbers (e.g., time) typically triggers higher attention score.
+We also know that sentence that contains numbers (e.g., time) typically triggers higher attention score.
 In this case, the green box has higher attention score than blue boxes in the same row, despite the relevance.
 This could impact accuracy of dependency detection if attention score is used to track correlation chains.

 <img src="/images/blogs/2wiki-bridge.png" alt="2wiki" width="600"/>